csinva/csinva.github.io/_notes/ml/classification.md

 ## decision trees / rfs - R&N 18.3; HTF 9.2.1-9.2.3

+- **importance scores**
+  - dataset-level
+    - for all splits where the feature was used, measure how much variance reduced (either summed or averaged over splits)
+    - the sum of importances is scaled to 1
+  - prediction-level: go through the splits and add up the changes (one change per each split) for each features
+    - note: this bakes in interactions of other variables
+    - ours: only apply rules based on this variable (all else constant)
+    - why not perturbation based?
+  - trees group things, which can be nice
+  - trees are unstsable
+- follow rules: predict based on prob distr. of points in same leaf you end up in
 - *inductive bias*
   - prefer small trees
   - prefer tres with high IG near root